Tired of living in a culture of lies, fake news, and alternative facts?

 Misinformation is anything that goes against reality.
 It can mean directly lying, lying by omission, or misrepresenting the truth to suit one’s own purposes.
 Sometimes misinformation is blatant and sometimes it’s harder to tell.
 For those tough calls we rely on credible fact-checking sites and the scientific consensus.

 In some cases, fact-checking websites have not evaluated certain claims, but the claim will be opposed by scientific research.
 Since science is the best of all methods we as human beings have found to determine the reality about the world and predict the outcomes of our actions, someone will be evaluated as in violation of the pledge if they make a claim that goes against the scientific consensus.
 We are comfortable with the Wikipedia definition of scientific consensus as “the collective judgment, position, and opinion of the community of scientists in a particular field of study.
 Consensus implies general agreement, though not necessarily unanimity.
 Consensus is normally achieved through communication at conferences, the publication process, replication (reproducible results by others), and peer review.
 These lead to a situation in which those within the discipline can often recognize such a consensus where it exists, but communicating to outsiders that consensus has been reached can be difficult, because the ‘normal’ debates through which science progresses may seem to outsiders as contestation.
 On occasion, scientific institutes issue position statements intended to communicate a summary of the science from the ‘inside’ to the ‘outside’ of the scientific community.”
 Thus, we can recognize scientific consensus by position statements by prestigious scientific organizations, such as this statement from 18 associations on climate change, or the result of meta-analysis studies (evaluations of a series of other prominent studies) that come to a clear determination, such as this study on the relationship of vaccines and autism.
-Since science gets ahead in part through individual scientists with expertise in a certain domain challenging the scientific consensus in that domain, those who are scientists do not have to abide by the scientific consensus in areas where they have expertise.
+Since science gets ahead in part through individual scientists with expertise in a certain domain challenging the scientific consensus in that domain, those who are scientists do not have to abide by the scientific consensus in areas where they have scientific expertise; for all others, since it is very rare for the scientific consensus to be accurately judged as wrong by external observers, going against the scientific consensus is a violation of the pledge.
+Note that while we encourage deferring to experts in any specific domain, due to people’s intuitive tendency to have excessive confidence in their own opinions and underestimate the value of expert opinions, we consider going against expert opinion a violation of the pledge only in the case of a clear scientific consensus.

 Pledge-takers are held accountable through crowd-sourcing the truth.
 For private citizens, the pledge relies on science-based strategies of personal commitment to the truth combined with community accountability.
 For public figures, we have volunteers who evaluate whether public figures violate the pledge by sharing misinformation.
 Violating the pledge does not mean a public figure is immediately punished for doing so, but it does mean is that someone from the PTP community will reach out in a private message.
 If the situation is not resolved, the matter is investigated more thoroughly by a vetted committee of PTP advocates.
 If they find that the public figure did share misinformation and refuses to take it back, the matter is widely publicized to all relevant media venues, resulting in sizable reputation damage to the public figure.

-The pledge is violated when you share misinformation.
-Violating the pledge does not mean you are going to be immediately punished for doing so, since the PTP is not intended to be primarily punitive.
+While we can’t always see whether pledge-takers exert their “earnest efforts” to abide by the pledge, we can see when a pledge-taker shares misinformation, and the pledge is considered violated when you share misinformation.
+Violating the pledge in itself is not a problem for pledge-takers, as it does not mean you are going to be immediately punished for doing so, since the PTP is not intended to be primarily punitive.
 In putting facts first, we are not trying to play “gotcha” when someone makes an innocent mistake that causes a violation the pledge.
 After all, we aim to push ourselves and others who signed the pledge to be better than our natural inclinations – just like it is against the natural inclination of many of us to avoid a second piece of chocolate cake.
 Yet taking the second piece and thus violating our aspirations to eat well doesn’t mean we drop our goal of having healthy eating habits, but simply try to figure out what went wrong and aim to do better in the future.

 Similarly, each of us may well eventually fail to be oriented toward the truth, and make a statement that goes against a fact-checking website or the scientific consensus or the clearly visible truth of reality.
 We rely on a community of truth-oriented individuals to support each other and provide compassionate correction when we fail, helping advance open-minded thinking among all of us and thus improving our society, as research shows.
 A key piece of the pledge is that all pledge-takers will hold all others who took the pledge accountable for upholding the truth.
 If someone is unwilling to correct themselves when provided clear information about their mistake, it is the responsibility of each of us who took the pledge to hold that person accountable by publicizing that person’s actions in appropriate channels, to penalize that person through harming that person’s reputation.
 This applies especially to holding public figures who took the pledge accountable, as they have a bigger impact on public opinion and the common good of trust and truth in our society.